In this article:

 -

-In the editor: Click the More actions dropdown near the top-right of the forecast editor:
+In the editor: Click the More actions dropdown near the top-right of the forecast editor and select Delete:

 Where does this entry appear in the financial statements?